tidyverse/dplyr/tests/testthat/_snaps/slice.md

     Condition
       Warning:
-      Slicing with a 1-column matrix was deprecated in dplyr 1.1.0.
+      Slicing with a 1-column matrix was deprecated in dplyr 1.1.0. i The deprecated feature was likely used in the dplyr package.
+        Please report the issue at <https://github.com/tidyverse/dplyr/issues>.

 # slice errors if index is not numeric